 - Blend for 1-3 minutes until the mixture is completely smooth, adding more water if needed.
 (Less water equals a thicker consistency, more water equals a thinner gel.)

 - Put the gel in an airtight glass container and refrigerate about 2 hours to finish thickening the gel.

-- Sea moss gel will last about 3-4 weeks in the fridge, and can be frozen for 2-3 months.
+- Sea moss gel will last about 3-4 weeks in the fridge, and can be frozen for 6 months or longer.

 The normal "dose" for sea moss gel is 1-2 tablespoons a day.
 Start at the low end, and see how you feel.